nyuutsu/momir/README.md

 toughness: 0
 ```
 ⬆ sometimes the output is sort of bad. sometimes a bad output is funny. this is a lot of words for what amounts to "0: exile target creature" 😂

 ---

+### basic idea:

+1. AI-generated cards might benefit from being trained on only an interesting subset of the cardpool rather than on the whole thing.

+2. Running the scripts in order described below prepares training data of an "interesting subset".
+By default: stuff ever used in a winning legacy maindeck.
+This is done by getting a list of all-card-and-all-card-data, scraping a whitelist of card names, using that whitelist to exclude the irrelevant majority of the cardpool, and conforming the relevant part of the remaining info into completions.

+  * There are also flags available for scraping different and/or smaller segments of the cardpool, or for instead using simple format legality as the filter.

+4. This can be used to fine-tune a model and have it make cards for you.

+### tl;dr instructions:

+0. preliminary:

+    i. install dependencies / requirements

+      * run `pip install -r requirements.txt`

+      * install firefox

+    ii. make an [openai account](https://openai.com/api/pricing/), create an api key, and store the key in your PATH as OPENAI_API_KEY.

+    how to store the key:
+    * windows, powershell (maybe cmd works too?):
+      * run `setx OPENAI_API_KEY "YOURKEYHERE"`
+      * close + reopen window
+    * unixlike:
+      * run `echo "export OPENAI_API_KEY='YOURKEYHERE'" >> ~/.zshrc`
+        * (or `… >> ~/.bashrc` or similar if applicable)
+      * run `source ~/.zshrc`
+        * (or `… >> ~/.bashrc` or similar if applicable)

+1. run `python scrape.py`

+    if mtgtop8 is cooperative, this will scrape its data and store in `/output`

+2. run `python dataset.py`

+    will process scrape data to create a training dataset and store as `/output/trainingdata.jsonl`

+3. run `openai api fine_tunes.create -t output/training_data.jsonl -m davinci --n_epochs 1 --learning_rate_multiplier 0.02`

+    this will output a "model name"; copy this & paste it into "YOURMODELNAMEHERE" in the `make….py` command in the next step.

+4. run a `make….py` command:

+    * `python makecard.py --model "YOURMODELNAMEHERE" --quantity 10`
+  generate 10 creatures and print them

+    * `python makedeck.py --model "YOURMODELNAMEHERE" --output "save"`
+  generate one 60-card deck and and save it to `output/Deck_TIMESTAMP.txt`

+    * ~~`python makeset.py --model "YOURMODELHERE"`
+  generate one 350-card set and save it to `output/Set_TIMESTAMP.txt`~~ ***coming soon***

+5. ~~pictures.py card image generation~~ ***coming soon***

+6. ~~cockatrice.py cockatrice data generation~~ ***coming soon***

+---